Applying for a U.S. Customs Bond

 A customs bond is required for any commercial import with a value of $2,500 or higher.

-There are Two Types of Bonds
+Two Types of Import Bonds

 1. Single Entry Bond

-A Single Entry Bond can be obtained by importers who plan to bring goods into the country on a one-time basis rather than on a continuous basis (see more information on Continuous Bond option below).
+A Single Entry Bond can be obtained by importers who plan to bring goods such as medical devices into the country on a one-time basis rather than on a continuous basis (see more information on Continuous Bond option below).
 Once the transaction is complete and the goods have been cleared by CBP, the bond is discharged.
 Importers must provide detailed information about the shipment, including the type and value of the goods, the country of origin, and the intended use of the items.

-• The bond amount is determined by adding the value of the cargo to the duty.
-The billing rate is approximately $5.00 per $1000 of the bond amount, with a minimum fee of $50.00.
+- The bond amount is determined by adding the value of the cargo to the duty.
+The billing rate is approximately $5.00 per $1000 of the bond amount, with a minimum fee of $60.00.

-2. Continuous Bond
+2. Continuous Entry Bond

-The U.S. Continuous Bond provides coverage for multiple import transactions over a specified period.
+The U.S. Continuous Entry Bond provides coverage for multiple import transactions over a specified period.
 It is perfect for importers who engage in regular or frequent import activities to the United States, offering convenience and cost savings compared to obtaining a separate bond for each individual shipment.

-• The amount of a Continuous Bond is calculated as 10% of the total duties, taxes, and fees paid by the importer over a 12-month period.
+- The amount of a Continuous Bond is calculated as 10% of the total duties, taxes, and fees paid by the importer over a 12-month period.

-• The minimum allowable size for a Continuous Customs Bond set by the CBP is $50,000.
+- The minimum allowable size for a Continuous Customs Bond set by the CBP is $50,000.

 Which Bond Is Right for You?